gbetibienvenu/alx-system_engineering-devops/0x0F-load_balancer/README.md

-This readme for load balencer project under devop
+This readme for load balencer project under devop engineering